 The results put the concept of "codon bias" into a novel perspective.
 The internal connectivity of codons indicates that all synonymous codons might be integrated parts of the Genetic Code with equal importance in maintaining its functional integrity.

 Thus, the properties of the code allow it to maintain its own functional integrity.
+Also form the article:

 Quote: